rkshpanigrahi/docker-haproxy-web-redirect/README.md

 ### Access the Redirection:

 Open a web browser and navigate to http://localhost:8080.
-HAProxy will redirect the traffic to one of the web containers in a round-robin fashion.
+HAProxy will redirect the traffic to the specified URL configured in `haproxy.cfg` file

 ### Additional Considerations:
 In a production environment, consider using SSL/TLS for secure connections.